jscad/blog/articles/transforms-and-v2-changes/post.md

   * real time movement of the final parts in assemblies , a feature request that comes up regularly: you could place parts (once their shape is final) with close to 0 computational cost: move them with your mouse, create animations etc

-  > note that in the current implemenation almost only the boolean /csg operation need the baked in transforms but even that can be changed very simply by applying the transforms during the boolean op
+  > note: in the current implemenation almost only the boolean /csg operation need the baked in transforms but even that can be changed very simply by applying the transforms during the boolean op

+# conclusion

+We are in the process of implementing these changes into the V2 codebase, and need to iron out some issues that stem from changing the structure of the basic 2D/3D data structures.
+If you have feedback, see issues that we might have missed, please let us know!